 When grain is delivered, bourbon makers examine it for mold, bacteria, grain mill cogs, etc. They put it through multiple rounds of scrutiny.
 You don’t want to ruin your bourbon before you even start with the true, down-home, age-old magic.
 Hygiene is important, and there’s no skipping this foundational step.
 The corn and other grains are then crushed and cleaned.

-There’s also a special sequence to cooking the grains
+There’s also a special sequence for cooking the grains

 The corn kernels have to be broken because the key factor (starch) lies within.
 Next, that corn is mixed with boiling quality water in a cooker.
 Then the other grains are added.
 Usually, distilleries have a sequence for “the cook,” and they stick with it.
 And there you have it: your mash.